dimajix/flowman/docs/cli/flowrshell/index.md

 The final values will be evaluated on the client side, not on the server side.
 This design makes it easier to override some settings using system environment variables from the client side as opposed to the server side.
 The recommendation is not to add this file to source control (like git).
-Instead, developers should maintain their private copy of this file containing their specific configuration settings (like credentials, local directories etc).
+Instead, developers should maintain their private copy of this file containing their specific configuration settings (like credentials, local directories etc.).

 ## Commands

-Most commands within the Flowman Remote Shell mimic the commands of [flowexec](../flowexec/index.md).
+Most commands within the Flowman Remote Shell mimic the commands of [`flowexec`](../flowexec/index.md).
 The main difference to multiple invocations of `flowexec` is the fact that the project is loaded only once and some additional commands are provided.